Gérard Deltell: Provincial politics

 Deltell ran as the Action démocratique du Québec candidate in the district of Chauveau in the 2008 provincial election.
 He won the seat with 44% of the vote and succeeded Gilles Taillon, who ran and lost in Chapleau.

 On November 19, 2009, Deltell replaced Taillon as leader of the ADQ.

-During his tenure as ADQ leader, Deltell was noted as a stabilizing factor inside the party after the 2009 leadership race caused a power vacuum in the party.
+During his tenure as ADQ leader, Deltell was noted as a stabilizing factor inside the party after the 2009 leadership race caused a power vacuum.
 He improved the fortunes of the ADQ in the polls, bringing them back to 20% in the polls.
 The ADQ were also polling well in the Quebec City region and other noted Conservative areas.

 He ceased being leader of the ADQ upon the dissolution of the party into the new movement established by François Legault, the Coalition Avenir Québec.
-Deltell served as parliamentary leader of the CAQ caucus until the 2012 Quebec general election.
+Deltell initially served as parliamentary leader of the CAQ caucus until the 2012 Quebec general election.
 From 2012 to 2014 he served as house leader for the CAQ.

 Federal politics

 Following much speculation, Deltell announced on April 7, 2015, that he would be running for the Conservative Party of Canada in the riding of Louis-Saint-Laurent in the upcoming federal election.
 His resignation as MNA for Chauveau took effect the same day.
 Deltell was elected MP on October 19, 2015.
 The Conservative Party saw a resurgence in support in the Quebec City region, with Deltell receiving credit for the party's increased support.

 Since going to Ottawa, Deltell has been considered a rising star within the Conservative caucus.
 Opposition leader Rona Ambrose named Deltell the party's Quebec lieutenant and critic for Employment, Workforce and Labour, and he has been noted for his strong performances during Question Period.
 Despite being a newcomer to federal politics, Deltell was mentioned as a possible leadership candidate to replace former leader Stephen Harper.
 While he brushed aside the idea, Deltell received support from within the Conservative caucus to run, but he announced his support for Erin O'Toole.
 Globe and Mail columnist Jefferey Simpson wrote that "he ticks off a number of Conservative/conservative boxes."
 Deltell was a critic of the legalization of marijuana and vowed to prevent the legalization from happening.
 Cannabis was legalized in 2018.

 Deltell was one of three Conservatives named to the membership of the Special Committee on Electoral Reform.

 On October 16, 2016, Deltell was appointed Official Opposition Finance Critic by Rona Ambrose, interim leader of the Conservative Party of Canada.
-Conservative Leader Andrew Scheer announced his shadow cabinet on August 30, 2017 and named Deltell as critic for the Treasury Board.
+Conservative Leader Andrew Scheer announced his shadow cabinet on August 30, 2017, and named Deltell as critic for the Treasury Board.
 On September 2, 2020, Conservative leader Erin O'Toole announced that Deltell would serve as Opposition House Leader, succeeding Candice Bergen.